thecodingmachine/html.renderer/doc/for_application_developers.md

 	  Renderers in the packages can be ordered by priority.

 <div class="alert alert-info">When a new renderer is added (for instance when you install a package
-that uses its own renderer, do not forget to purge the cache (the Red "Purge cache" button in Mouf2 UI).</div>
+that uses its own renderer), do not forget to purge the cache (the Red "Purge cache" button in Mouf2 UI).</div>

 Now that we saw how an application developer can use and overload a package template, let's have a look at the way things are done [on the package developer side](for_package_developers.md)